1986 Kalamata earthquake: Geology

+Kalamata is at the border between the valley of Messinia and the Messenian Gulf, which forms a graben.
+To the east is the Taygetus mountain range; separating it from the graben is a series of normal dip-slip faults, which are part of a seismic zone in West Mani.
+These faults generally trend north–south and accommodate east–west extension.
+The Kalamata Fault is part of a group of west-dipping faults that separates the Taygetus mountains from the Pamisos river plain.
+To the north, the Kalamata Fault is separated and offset from the next northern fault zone called the Thouria Fault by a relay zone.
+South of the Kalamata Fault, the system develops into a more complex one that features an oblique northwest–southeast trending graben near Kampos and likely extends offshore in the Messenian Gulf as a major fault west of Kardhamili.
+Believed to have formed during the Quaternary, it was not associated with any historic earthquakes or surface ruptures prior to the 1986 event.
+The region frequently experience earthquakes and their associated tsunamis and liquefaction such as in 1867 and 1947.

 Surface rupture

+The Kalamata Fault was interpreted as a listric normal fault where its dip angle is high at the surface and decreases at depth.
+At the surface, the fault plane's exposed slickensides on bedrock yielded much steeper dip angles of 60–70°.
+The surface exposure indicated predominantly normal-faulting displacements while a minor component of strike-slip movement was also found.

-Small fault scarps and surface ruptures were observed 2–3 km east of Kalamata and aligned with a known fault.
+Small fault scarps and surface ruptures were observed 2–3 km east of Kalamata and aligned with the location of a geologically young fault.
 These were reported for 15–18 km along a north-northeast–south-southwest trend, and were intermittently accompanied by a fissure.
 One of these ruptures was mapped continuously for 4.5 km.
 Some ruptures measured up to 6–18 cm in vertical height and were 2–6 cm wide.
 They often appeared in terraced olive groves near rocky outcrops, and were several tens of centimeters west of a large fault surface.
 Heavy damage occurred in homes where the surface rupture propagated beneath.

-The most significant surface rupture occurred within an existing north-northeast trending fault trace in the Mesozoic limestone in Elaiochori and Perivolakia.
+The most significant surface rupture occurred within an existing north-northeast trending fault trace in the Mesozoic limestone at Elaiochori and Perivolakia.
 It exhibited a vertical displacement of 10 cm on the northwest side of the fault, horizontal heave of 5–15 cm, and left-lateral offset of 3 cm.
-The occurrence of unconsolidated breccia suggest the same fault has reactivated in past earthquakes.
+Unconsolidated breccia around slickenside surfaces at a roadside between Kalamata and Eleochori was interpreted as previous faulting.
+A 2 km rupture occurred along the beach at Paralia Verga village, with the WNW side of the rupture displaced vertically by 6 cm and horizontally by 1–10 cm.
+Some homes atop the rupture were badly damaged.
+Some 2.5 km southwest of Nedousa, the fault exhibited 10 cm of vertical slip on the NW side.